23 Simple Tips for Improving Website Usability

 ✓ Focus on Page Load Speed

-Your website should load quickly and without having to wait for images to load.
+Your website should load quickly without waiting for images to load.
 Improving page-load speed creates a positive user experience.
 In the best-case scenario, your website should load in less than 2 seconds.

 ✓ Use Sufficient Contrast

-Once the page is loaded, the visitor will immediately start to orientate themselves.
+Once the page is loaded, the visitor will immediately start orienting themselves.
 There should be a clear contrast between background and text; otherwise, important information could get lost, discouraging the user from further reading.

 Be careful when you use hero images or banners.
 Text may not be legible due to the underlying image content.
-To improve website usability make sure that any text clearly stands out from the background image.
+To improve website usability, ensure that any text stands out from the background image.
 Images with uniform colors or overlays work best.

 ✓ Keep Font Size Readable